arkorty/donut.c/README.md

 * Added support for dynamic resolution based on current terminal size
 * Added Windows support
-* Added support for dynamic resolution within the same session
+* Added support for on the fly dynamic resolution

 # Screenshot